Faubourg Lafayette: Landmarks

-There are many special landmarks in this neighborhood.
-This neighborhood is situated close to The Garden District, New Orleans, where there are many celebrity residences.
 Oretha Castle Haley is the main street that runs through the neighborhood of Faubourg Lafayette and holds many of the neighborhood's attractions.
-There are many more buildings with significant purposes and historical background.
-A Catholic church sits on Oretha Castle Haley Blvd; this church is St. John the Baptist Catholic Church.
+St. John the Baptist Catholic Church sits on Oretha Castle Haley Blvd.

 There is also a community center situated on Clio St., which is very close to the church.
 This community center is used as an after school care for many young children and as a recreational center that stimulates children and young adults so that they do not get into any trouble in the neighborhood.
 Also, inside this community center is a head start program for small children while their parents are at work, or on tour in the city.

 In addition, Brown's Velvet Dairy which is where the dairy is made for much of the city.
 Brown's Dairy is a very big tourist attraction for the city because this is the dairy factory for the city.
 Many tourists are astounded by the fact that the dairy products for the New Orleans area comes locally.

 Also in this area is a cultural arts center known as the Ashe' Cultural Arts Center.
 In this center, many plays and cultural events happen in this center.
 In this cultural center, there are ways that the facilities may be rented by outside proprietors, such as schools, churches, and other community centers.
 The calendar of the events for this community center is posted on the website for the cultural arts center.
 There is also a summer program at the Ashe’ Cultural Arts Center in Faubourg Lafayette for children ages 6–16.
 The program's mission is to promote the cultural arts through teaching the children yoga, visual arts, dance, martial arts, stepping, and voice.
 They also provide the children with breakfast, lunch, and a snack daily.
 The prices for this tuition are posted on the cultural center website.

 Other landmarks in the area are various cafes and restaurants.
 One specific café in the area is Cafe Reconcile.
 This nonprofit café provides training and lifelong skills to youth that are “at-risk.”
 They have set up a program for these youth and since the time that they opened; more than 1,000 youth have successfully completed the program.
 Many could argue that this is a culinary school for these at risk youth because many of the youth that have completed this course and went into the culinary business in New Orleans.
 It is located in Oretha Castle Haley Blvd.

 There is also a homeless shelter located in the neighborhood.
 It is called The New Orleans Mission Homeless Shelter, located on Baronne St. It is dedicated to serve the homeless people of the Tenth Ward area so that they may have a dry place to stay on any given night and a hot meal on any given day.
 The shelter also holds many different fundraising opportunities for the shelter and hosts many social events.

 Oretha Castle Haley Blvd. also houses the New Orleans Jazz Market.
 This is a place a place that jazz bands have been able to perform.
-Other landmarks that have taken form recently in Faubourg Lafayette.

 Since 2015 the area has housed the Southern Food and Beverage Museum, also known as SoFAB.
 These museums are on O.C.
 Haley Blvd.
 The Southern Food and Beverage Museum will now be moved to the building that was formally the Dryades Market.
-Many more landmarks are in this general area in the New Orleans area.